USS Providence (CL-82)

-USS Providence (CL-82/CLG-6/CG-6) was a light cruiser and the fourth ship of the United States Navy to be named after the city of Providence, Rhode Island.
+USS Providence (hull numbers: CL-82/CLG-6/CG-6) was a light cruiser and the fourth ship of the United States Navy to be named after the city of Providence, Rhode Island.
 Providence was commissioned between 1945 and 1949.
 From 1957 to 1959, she was converted to a guided missile cruiser and flagship.
 She served in that role from 1959 to 1973.
 After her decommissioning, she was finally scrapped in 1980.

 Construction and commissioning

 She was laid down 27 July 1943 by Bethlehem Steel Co., Quincy, Mass.; launched 28 December 1944; sponsored by Mrs. Mary Roberts; and commissioned 15 May 1945.
 Departing Boston 13 June 1945, Providence completed shakedown out of Guantanamo Bay, Cuba.
 Upon arrival at Newport, R.I., 4 September, she trained prospective cruiser and carrier crews until 6 October.

 Service

 1940s

 Providence (CL-82) as a gun cruiser in the late 1940s.

 Departing Boston in November 1945, she visited Piraeus, Greece, on 6 December, making the first cruise intended to expand American prestige through naval visits lasting until 1947.
 Then, Istanbul with from 5 to 9 April 1946, and Alexandria, Egypt, in May, where she ran aground.
 Leaving the Mediterranean 16 June, she arrived at Philadelphia on the 25th.
 Following departure from the Delaware Capes in October and training out of Guantanamo Bay and Norfolk, Va., she left Hampton Roads for the Mediterranean 3 February 1947.
 After exercises and port visits in the Mediterranean, she departed Athens, Greece, in May, and arrived at Boston later that month.

 Departing Newport, R.I., in November, she operated in the Mediterranean from 20 November 1947 to 2 March 1948, visiting Naples in December, Taranto in January, and Trieste and Venice in February, returning to Newport in March.
 Sailing from Newport in September 1948, she served the 6th Fleet in the Mediterranean from 23 September 1948 to 14 January 1949, visiting Thessaloniki in October, Marseille in November, Trieste and Venice in December, and Oran in January, returning to Newport later in January.
 She decommissioned at Boston 14 June 1949, and entered the Atlantic Reserve Fleet.